County Sheriffs: Education Requirements & Occupational Outlook

 Each sheriff's training program varies in duration.
 During training, recruits participate in physical training and field instruction in defense skills, defensive driving techniques, mock scenarios and firearms training.
 Classroom instruction includes classes in first aid, the justice system, ethics, state and local laws, civil and criminal procedures, computer skills and patrol procedures.

-According to the National Sheriffs' Association (NSA), there were 3,083 sheriffs in the U.S. as of September 2010 (www.sheriffs.org).
+According to the National Sheriffs' Association (NSA), there were 3,080 sheriffs in the U.S. as of January 2012 (www.sheriffs.org).
 Many of these sheriffs are elected to their positions, and 4-year terms are common, but these may vary by county or state.
 Three states do not employ sheriffs, the NSA reported.
-The BLS reported that job growth from 2010-2020 should be slower than average at eight percent for police and sheriff's patrol officers.
+The BLS reported that job growth from 2012-2022 should be slower than average at five percent for all police and detectives.

 Related to County Sheriffs: Education Requirements & Occupational Outlook